 The Globe Theatre

 Participants will see 8 shows, ranging from fringe productions to West End productions.
 Last year, the plays included:

 One Man, Two Guvnors

-A distinguishing component of this program are the worshops that students will attend.
-These are interactive workshops that are conducted by the Royal Shakespeare Company and the Globe Theatre.
+A distinguishing component of this program are the worshops and backstage tours that students will attend.
+These are interactive workshops and tours that are conducted by groups such as the Royal Shakespeare Company.

 2009 Program Participants Outside of Buckingham Palace